WALTER ADOLPH GEORG GROPIUS (1883-1969)

 1944 - The Aluminum City Terrace Housing Project, East Hills Drive, New Kensington PA.
 Located near Pittsburgh.
 Designed with Marcel Breuer.
 Built by the federal government to house defense workers during World War II.
 As of 2012, it continues to operate as a successful cooperative.

-1949 - Student Housing and Graduate Complex, Harvard Law School, Boston MA.
-Commissioned 1947.
+1949 - The Student Housing and Graduate Complex, Harvard Law School, Boston MA.
+Commissioned in 1947.
 Five buildings: Story, Shaw, Holmes, Ames, Dane.
 Blackstone Block Architects did renovations including exterior access improvements, accessible dorm rooms, redesigned bathrooms.
 Still standing as of 2020.

 1950 - The Spencer and Francis Field House, aka House in Cape Cod, 500 Wings Neck Road, Bourne MA.
 Project architect, Robert MacMillan.
 Part of the estate at 502 Wings Neck Road, designed in 1984 by Cambridge Seven.
 Featured in House+Home, August 1952.
 Built by Cape Cod Construction.
 Deeded to heirs.
 Sold in 2015 to Eric Erlingsson.